yudhiesh/yudhiesh.github.io/docs/_posts/2024-12-22-feature-flag-driven-development-in-ml.markdown

 1. *Time* - Like most startups, features needed to ship "yesterday"
 2. *System Reliability* - The search revamp was mission-critical.
 Poor results could drive users away from adopting the new system entirely.
 3. *Complex Integration Requirements* - Beyond standard search complexity, we needed to integrate machine learning models to improve result relevance.

+If you aren't interested in going into the details about Semantic Search and want to dive into how feature flags can be used to speed up your development work then head on over [here](#feature-flags-to-the-rescue).

 # How Search Works?
 The next section is a condensed version of this [amazing blog post from Eugene Yan](https://eugeneyan.com/writing/system-design-for-discovery/).